developerstephanieb/latex_reference/01_fundamentals/03_text_format_and_layout.md

 ## Font Styles

-These commands change the appearance of text to add emphasis and can be nested inside each other.
+There are two primary ways to apply font styles: as a command that takes an argument, or as a declaration that switches the style on for all subsequent text within its scope.

+- **Argument Form**: Applies a style to a specific piece of text.
+This is best for short, local changes.

+- **Declaration Form**: Acts as a switch.
+This is useful for styling larger blocks of text inside a group `{...}` or an environment.

-- `\textbf{text}`: Makes text bold.
+- `\textbf{text}` and `\bfseries`: Makes text bold.

-- `\textit{text}`: Makes text italic.
+- `\textit{text}` and `\itshape`: Makes text italic.

 - `\underline{text}`: Underlines text.